Vegan Chocolate Fudge Cake

 8-inch tins should be fine but anything larger than that, I’d recommend putting all of the cake batter into one tin to make a larger 1-layer cake.
 Baking time will vary too so you’ll have to keep an eye on it.

 I hope you enjoy this recipe!
-If you make it yourself, please let me know by leaving a review and/or comment below.
+Check out my vegan chocolate guide for more chocolate ideas.
+If you make this cake yourself, please let me know by leaving a review and/or comment below.

 Happy baking! xo